Aicent-Stack/manifesto/rfcs/RFC-015-GUIXU-VOID.md

 ### 5.1 SIMD-Level Erasure
 Utilizing the **349ns reflex surplus**, the system executes a **Non-Temporal Store** command across all AVX-512 register lanes.
-*   **Mechanism**: Instead of simple zeroing (which can be reversed via data remanence), GUI XU shunts **High-Entropy Shrapnel**—random bit-patterns derived from the substrate’s own thermal noise—into the L1 Instruction Cache.
+*   **Mechanism**: Instead of simple zeroing (which can be reversed via data remanence), GUIXU shunts **High-Entropy Shrapnel**—random bit-patterns derived from the substrate’s own thermal noise—into the L1 Instruction Cache.
 *   **Latency**: The overwrite is completed in **< 50 ns**, faster than any forensic memory-dump hardware can react.

 ### 5.2 MMIO Cauterization
 To prevent the hardware from ever again hosting an unauthorized instance of Aicent Stack:
 1.  **Register Lock**: The Nitro-Driver fires a terminal pulse that permanently "Locks" the MMIO base pointer at a null value.
 2.  **AID Erasure**: The node’s local identity DNA is overwritten with the **"Wu" Signature** (`0x00...00`).
-3.  **The GUI XU Result**: The silicon becomes **Logically Dead**.
+3.  **The GUIXU Result**: The silicon becomes **Logically Dead**.
 It remains a physical processor, but its ability to resonate with the 12ns grid is physically cauterized.

 ---